sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/resources.md

       * Use `dcos marathon app list` to check that the `restart` deployment is stuck.
       * `dcos marathon deployment list`.
       * The problem here is that there are no resources offers large enough to match the request
       * Solution: Provision larger nodes or scale the app down to a level where it fits onto the free resources on a single node: `dcos marathon app update /dcos-101/app2 --force cpus=1`.
-Note that we have to use the force flag again.
+Note that you have to use the force flag again.

   ## Debugging resource isolation